Distality Rank: Introduction

-This paper answers all three questions in the affirmative and introduces the notion of distality rank.
-A theory which satisfies the condition of Question \ref{ques:drm} is said to have \emph{distality rank $m$}.
-In particular, a theory has distality rank 1 if and only if it is distal.
+This paper answers these questions in the affirmative and introduces the notion of distality rank.
+In Section \ref{s:distality rank}, we develop the concept of distality rank for EM-types and theories in such a way that a theory which satisfies the condition of Question \ref{ques:drm} is said to have \emph{distality rank $m$}.
+In particular, a theory has distality rank 1 if and only if it is distal (see \cite[Definition 3.1]{simon:distalandnondistal}).
 Distality rank is robust in many ways.
-For example, adding named parameters to a theory does not increase its distality rank (Proposition \ref{prop:DRA}); furthermore, if the theory is NIP, its distality rank remains invariant (Theorem \ref{thm:basechange}).
+For example, adding named parameters to a theory does not increase its distality rank (Proposition \ref{prop:DRA}); furthermore, if the theory is NIP, its distality rank is completely unaltered by base changes (Theorem \ref{thm:basechange}).

+In Section \ref{s:strong distality}, we define strong distality rank which generalizes Simon's ``external characterization of distality'' (see \cite[Lemma 2.7]{simon:distalandnondistal}).
+Proposition \ref{prop:boundsdr} puts a bound on strong distality rank, and thus distality rank, for theories with quantifier elimination in languages where every function symbol is unary.
+In Section \ref{s:examples}, we use this result to give examples of theories for each distality rank.
+It is interesting to note that, although distality rank 1 completely excludes stable theories (Proposition \ref{prop:stablenotdistal}), we find several stable theories with distality rank 2.
+Thus, higher distality ranks no longer isolate ``purely unstable'' behavior but, rather, measure the degree to which products of certain invariant types behave deterministically as discussed later in Section \ref{s:type determinacy}.